m-pouleau/drl_grasping/README.md

 ## Instructions

-Setup-wise, there are two options when using this repository. **Option A – Docker** is recommended when trying this repository due to its simplicity.
-Otherwise, **Option B – Local Installation** can be used if a local setup is preferred.
-Both of these options are equal for the usage of this repository; however, pre-built Docker images come with all the required datasets while enabling isolation of runs.
+For the setup, it is recommended to use the pre-built Docker imagae, due to its simplicity, as well the fact that it comes with all the required datasets while enabling isolation of runs.

-<details><summary><b>Option A – Docker</b></summary>
+<details><summary><b>Docker Installation</b></summary>

 ### Hardware Requirements